Happiness in Recovery – Reset Your Day!

-I’ve been feeling down lately.
-I won’t burden you with the details.
-And sure, there’s nothing wrong with feeling down.
-Happiness is not a prerequisite of recovery for my clients.
-Personally, I practice coping skills to move through the rough patches: physical exercise, following a routine, and asking for help.
-I’m also fortunate to have a handful of folks who bestow help when I ask.
-Sometimes it’s saying, “I’ve felt that way, too” or “How can you change your perspective?”
-Other times, it’s just listening.
-Recently, a friend sent me a copy of Silly Little Love Songs by Wings.
+It has been a long winter, and some of us may be feeling a bit down lately.
+To be sure, there’s nothing wrong with feeling down.
+Happiness is not a prerequisite of recovery for our clients at Sanford Behavioral Health.
+However, we do teach coping skills to help our clients move through the rough patches: physical exercise, following a routine, and asking for help.
+Having a handful of loved ones who bestow support when requested is also essential.
+Sometimes it’s hearing, “I’ve felt that way, too,” or “How can you change your perspective?”
+Other times, it’s just having someone listen,

 Happiness in Recovery

 Here is a revelatory thought: A person can reset at any time throughout the day.
 It’s never too late to start over; it’s never too late to decide to have a good day.
 We are allowed to feel pleasure amid pain because feelings aren’t fixed.
 Funks aren’t permanent.
 As life fluctuates and changes, we are allowed to change too.
 A bad day today doesn’t promise a bad day tomorrow.

 Let’s take this to the next step.
 When you feel depressed, a happy song or videos of kittens may be met with distrust, even though they make you feel lighter.
 One might think, “I’m not supposed to feel happy.
 I’m going through something right now.”
 But instead of giving in to self-pity, try something new.
 Start the day over.